<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 16. Transformations

-If your business has helped a lot of people, sharing a transformation can inspire people to work with you.
+If your business has helped many people, sharing a transformation can inspire people to work with you.

 In other words, a transformation shows the RESULTS you can produce.